productshare-inc/ps-dash/apps/docs/docs/getting-started/start-locally.md

 npm run db:migrate
 ```

+## Modify Details for Landing Page, Home Page and Settings

+Modify details in tsx files in this path apps/nextjs-app/lib/constants.

 ## For Registering a New User using email authentiation

 Fill the NEXT_PUBLIC_RESEND_API_KEY in the apps/nexjs-app/.env using the below doc